-$u_t(x,0) = V(x) = -x(L-x).$
+$u_t(x,0) = V(x) = x(L-x).$

-To verify the code, we run a series of refined meshes and compute the convergence rates.
-Such tests rely on an assumption that some measure E of the numerical error is related to the discretization parameters through where C_t , C_x , r, and p are constants.
+To verify the code, we compute the convergence rates in a series of simulations, letting each simulation use a finer mesh than the previous one.
+Such empirical estimation of convergence rates tests rely on an assumption that some measure E of the numerical error is related to the discretization parameters through where $C_t$ , $C_x$ , r, and p are constants.
 The constants r and p are known as the convergence rates in time and space, respectively.
-From the accuracy in the finite difference approximations, we expect r=p=2.
+From the accuracy in the finite difference approximations, we expect r = p = 2, since the error terms are of order $\Delta t^2$ and $\Delta x^2$ .
 This is confirmed by truncation error analysis and other types of analysis.
-By using an exact solution of the PDE problem, we can empirically compute the error measure E on a sequence of refined meshes and see if the rates r=p=2 are obtained.
-We will not be concerned with estimating the constants C_t and C_x .